Tenfold Topology of Crystals: Unified classification of crystalline topological insulators and superconductors: Introduction

 In this paper, we show that the topological phases of CTISC are all manifestations of an underlying spectrum for each space group symmetry.
 We first derive these spectra and harness their properties to gain a unified description of the $\KK$-theory and the topological invariants amongst all ten AZ symmetry classes.
 We further use spectra to gain an understanding of atomic insulators (AI) and thus of anomalous surface states which may be regarded as their complements.

-Before reading on, one should note that equivariant spectra are not to be confused with the related notion of ``spectral sequences", which have also been used to describe CTISC phenomena~\cite{shiozaki2018atiyah,shiozaki2018generalized,okuma2018topological,stehouwer2018classification}.
+Before reading on, we wish to draw the readers' attention to two key points.
+First, one should note that equivariant spectra are not to be confused with the related notion of ``spectral sequences", which have also been used to describe CTISC phenomena~\cite{shiozaki2018atiyah,shiozaki2018generalized,okuma2018topological,stehouwer2018classification}.
+Second, as we discuss in Sec.~\ref{sec:ext}, there are many possible extensions of our analysis.
+Prominently, one may study either the so-called ``magnetic space-groups"~\cite{Zhang2015Topological,Watanabe2018Structure,okuma2018topological,shiozaki2019classification,ono2020Z2} or superconductors where the particle-hole anti-symmetry does not commute with the crystalline symmetry~\cite{Geier2020Symmetry,Ono2020Refined,ono2020Z2}.
+Herein, we focus on the case where the anti-unitaries commute with the crystalline symmetries, leaving further extensions for future works.

 The rest of the paper is organized as follows: In Sec.~\ref{sec:over}, we overview the classification problem of CTISC and present the essence of the equivariant spectra paradigm.
 In Sec.~\ref{sec:main_results}, we present our main classification results and outline the main methods used to derive them.
 In Sec.~\ref{sec:detailed}, we take a ``hands-on" approach and provide detailed derivation via a thorough study of a pedagogical example.
 We conclude in Sec.~\ref{sec:discussion}.